 Finally, when evaporated in cooling towers, or made unusable through heating, water use by reactors can use up a significant amount of municipal and regional water supplies.
-This will become increasingly important as the Department of Energy has predicted droughts in about 2/3 of the U.S. over the next decade.
-14 Electricity generation and agriculture are the two predominant consumers of water in the U.S., and nuclear power is by far the largest consumer among electricity producers.
-15
+This will become increasingly important in coming years, as the Department of Energy already has predicted droughts in about 2/3 of the United States over the next decade.12 Electricity generation and agriculture are the two predominant consumers of water in the U.S., and nuclear power is by far the largest consumer among electricity producers.13

-No assessment has yet been conducted as to the effects on water supplies, especially drinking water supplies, of the kind of major reactor construction endeavor including nuclear power in a clean or renewable energy standard would seek to encourage.
-Nor are the effects on water supplies and marine life evaluated when existing reactors are considered for such standards.
+No assessment has yet been conducted as to the effects on water supplies, especially drinking water supplies, of the kind of major reactor construction endeavor including nuclear power in a "clean energy standard" would seek to encourage.